Famous cardiologist in Hyderabad | Dr. Sarat Chandra

 Those who don’t have any known risk factor can prevent the risk of Sudden Cardiac Arrest by following a heart-healthy lifestyle:

-- Reducing blood pressure with exercise and well-balanced diet
+Reducing blood pressure with exercise and a well-balanced diet